-Students attending the (Insert college name) must adhere to the technology requirements required for success in the program.
+Students attending the Gupton-Jones College of Funeral Service must adhere to the technology requirements required for success in the program.
 It is important for students to have basic skills in accessing and sending emails, conducting research on the internet, and how to use the word processor for paper/project creation.
 Chromebooks, Cell Phones, and Tablets are not compatible with many of the college's required software programs.